rage/programming-23/data/part-2/4-simple-loops.md

 <in-browser-programming-exercise name="Repeat password" tmcname="part02-18_repeat_password">

 Please write a program which asks the user for a password.
 The program should then ask the user to type in the password again.
-If the user types in something else, the program should keep on asking until the user types the first password again correctly.
+If the user types in something else than the first password, the program should keep on asking until the user types the first password again correctly.

 Have a look at the expected behaviour below: